Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

 \subsection{Grid Independence Study}

-A grid convergence study is performed to find an optimum grid resolution required to capture the small scale dynamics for the given problem.
-This is done by varying number of cells per droplet diameter $N_d = 8,\ 16, \ 24, \ 32$.
-This corresponds to grid length in x-direction $dx= 12.5, \ 6.25, \ 4.17, \ 3.13 \ \mu m$.
-The flow conditions are $Re=25$ \cite{taneda1956}, $We=1$ \cite{loth2006} are selected for this study.
-These conditions are chosen so that the gas flow is nearly attached to the droplet and its shape stays approximately spherical at $We=1$.
+A grid convergence study is performed to find an optimum grid resolution required to capture the dynamics for the given problem.
+This is done by varying the grid length $dx= 12.5, \ 6.25,\ 4.17, \ 3.13, \ 2.08 \ \mu m$.
+This corresponds to the number of cells per initial droplet diameter $N_{d_0} = 8,\ 16,\ 24,\ 32, \ 48$.
+The flow conditions $Re=120$ \cite{taneda1956}, $We=12$ are selected for this study.
+This Weber number is chosen to be below the critical Weber number for the onset of breakup which is usually 12 ~\cite{loth2006,KEKESI20141,hinze1955}.
+However, it is important to note that the droplet breakup does not solely depend upon Weber number.
+Other conditions such as density ratio, viscosity ratio, Ohnesorge number, flow velocity and type of flow around it affect the breakup time and the breakup mode \cite{PILCH1987741, Villermaux2009}.
+However, for a wide range of conditions relevant to liquid droplets in the air, $We \lesssim 12$, is sufficiently predictive for non-breakup.

-The results of this study are shown in terms of $d^2$ law and surface averaged Nusselt number($Nu$) in \cref{fig:d2} and \cref{fig:grid_convergence} respectively.
-This approach is widely common in the field of combustion studies (\cite{SPALDING1953}, \cite{LAW1982}).
-With the assumptions of a quasi-steady evaporation in a quiescent flow, $d^2$ law states that, at any time instant, it will follow a linearly decreasing trend with a constant slope as given by \cref{eq:d^2}.